alphagov/registers-tech-docs/source/documentation/getting_started/quick_start.md

 ```
 curl https://country.register.gov.uk/record/GB.json
 ```

-You can also specify a format by making a request with different headers.
+You can also specify a format by making a request with the `accept` header.
 For example:

 ```
 curl https://country.register.gov.uk/record/GB --header 'accept: application/json'